Linguistics575/neam/README.md

 #### Mac OS X
 Your configuration should work without any changes, but if it does not work you can follow the instructions in the Linux section above.
+To access Terminal on Mac, type `CMD + Space` to open Spotlight, then type "terminal" and hit Enter.

 ### Python dependencies
 Navigate to [this page](https://www.python.org/downloads/) and download and install Python 3.